-Brooke Lincoln is entering her fourth season as the head coach of the Asbury women's soccer in 2016.
+Brooke Lincoln is entering her fifth season as the head coach of the Asbury women's soccer team in 2017.

-The last two seasons ended as regular season champions in the KIAC for the Eagles but that return trip to the NAIA National Tournament via KIAC Tournament Championship eluded Lincoln and her squad.
+In 2014 and 2015, Asbury was the KIAC regular season champions but that return trip to the NAIA National Tournament via the KIAC Tournament Championship eluded Lincoln and her squad.
 The Eagles finished 12-5-1 in 2015 and 11-8 in 2014 but were upended in the KIAC tournament in 2014 in the KIAC Championship versus Rio Grande and exited in 2015 in the KIAC semifinals to newcomer West Virginia Tech.
 During those seasons the Eagles had two Players of the Year in the KIAC (Rachel Bertrand, DPOY - 2014, Teryn Wright, OPOY - 2015) and 14 All-Conference players under the tutelage of Lincoln.
 Lincoln also collected KIAC Coach of the Year honors in 2013 and again in 2015.

 Brooke Lincoln went into 2014 with both a regular season and tournament championship under her belt in 2013, her first year with the program.
 The Eagles finished the 2013 season 4-16 but went on a run through the playoffs and qualified for the NAIA tournament with a 2-1 win over Point Park in the Championship game.